Board of Trustees Officers

 Vice President, Petrochemicals and Midstream, Regulatory Affairs, American Fuel & Petrochemical Manufacturers, Washington, DC

-Mr. Benedict received a Master of Science degree in Engineering Management from George Washington University.
-He received his Bachelor of Science in Biology, from Wake Forest University where he was a Sullivan’s Scholar.
+Mr. Benedict is Senior Director of Petrochemicals, Transportation, and Infrastructure at American Fuel & Petrochemical Manufacturers (AFPM).
+He develops policy on Congressional legislation and regulatory matters, advocates for members, and co-leads AFPM’s sustainability program.
+Mr. Benedict received a Master of Science degree in Engineering Management from George Washington University and received his Bachelor of Science in Biology from Wake Forest University, where he was a Sullivan’s Scholar.

 Lynne Bukovic